 The study also revealed that the song “al-Dalʿūna” was the most frequently alluded to in children’s stories, particularly by Badarna, who understood the song’s unique power and intimate connection to Palestinian lands, making it a central theme in his children’s works.
 The increased interest in quoting folk songs in the local vernacular by him and others led to a wider range of experiences in tales written for children, a greater variety of expressive energies, and higher levels of creativity.
 Citing popular songs in texts made the impact more intense and drew the texts closer to popular sentiments and real experiences.
 As we have shown, this was especially the case in lullabies and rain songs.
 Children’s songs are a vital part of Palestinian culture, with the ability to convey meaning, values, and symbols to children.
 These songs have multiple and interacting connotations that address society’s needs.
 These songs ensure continuity in society, preserving folkloric meaning, content, and musical form, while being simplified to match children’s artistic and intellectual abilities.
 Murrar was the author who utilized children’s songs the most in his stories.

 The study also demonstrated how Palestinian writers were influenced by and imitated popular singing styles, which they used to express Palestinian realities.
 Badarna was most influenced by this technique and was influential in using it.
 He wrote seven stories in which he imitated popular singing styles, most notably “al-Dalʿūna.”
 Jamal Kaʿwar was an eminent figure in this regard.
 He wrote folk songs in CA into his poems masterfully while imitating them completely in meter, rhyme, and popular words.
-For example, he wrote the song “al-Jimmāl.” into his poem.
+For example, he wrote the song “al-Jimmāl” into his poem.
 The aim was to foster a strong sense of connection to folk heritage, linking past and present, and preserving aspects of national identity.

 This examination ultimately showed how Palestinian writers used their folk heritage to define the unique aspects of Palestinian identity to the younger generation, and to protect these unique aspects from being lost under the pressures of occupation, displacement, and ongoing oppression.
 This highlights the significance of heritage as a unifying factor in Palestinian identity, as a fundamental aspect of the Palestinian self, and as a crucial element of its integrity.